Flexible Tools for Editing, Generating, Transforming, and Converting JSON

 Editing, syntax checking, and validation of JSON instances is supported in XMLSpy in text view and the graphical JSON Grid view.
 Entry helpers provide relevant choices as you work, and you can even convert an existing XML document to a JSON document, and vice versa – all with one click.

-XMLSpy makes it easy to take advantage of functionality added to XPath/XQuery 3.1 that provides an elegant, standardized way to query and transform JSON data using these familiar languages.
+JSON tools in XMLSpy make it easy to take advantage of functionality added to XPath/XQuery 3.1 that provides an elegant, standardized way to query and transform JSON data using these familiar languages.

 The intelligent XSLT and XQuery editors, as well as the interactive XPath/XQuery Builder & Evaluator Window, provide full support for processing JSON documents.